 Cengiz Balkas is the Senior Vice President and General Manager for Wolfspeed Materials.
-He joined Wolfspeed, formerly Cree, in July 2006 from INTRINSIC Semiconductor Corporation.
+He joined Wolfspeed, in July 2006 from INTRINSIC Semiconductor Corporation.
 He has more than 20 years of experience in the development and commercialization of Silicon Carbide materials and semiconductors.
 In June 2002, Cengiz co-founded INTRINSIC Semiconductor Corporation and served as its President and Chief Executive Officer until its acquisition by Wolfspeed.
-Previously, he was General Manager and Director of Technology for Sterling Semiconductor Corporation, a Silicon Carbide materials company.
+Previously, he was the General Manager and Director of Technology for Sterling Semiconductor Corporation, a Silicon Carbide materials company.
 Cengiz holds a Ph.D. in materials science and engineering from North Carolina State University.
 He is an inventor or co-inventor on several patents and patent applications in the field of wide bandgap semiconductors and has authored or co-authored key publications in the field.

 SVP & GM, Power

-SVP, Global Operations
+SVP, Global Quality

 SVP, Global Sales and Marketing

-SVP, Global Operations
+SVP, Global Materials Operations